 We all have lots of lego in our heads - let's USE it!

-As we head towards Summer our work-loads might increase as we try to meet deadlines before heading off for a well-earned break.
-If you find yourself working longer hours or feeling you are on an endless treadmill, you could look to ways of helping you feel calmer, brighter and happier about life - before you get to your holiday.
+As we head towards Summer our work-loads might increase as we prepare to head off for a well-earned break.
+If you find yourself working longer hours or feeling you are on an endless treadmill, you could look to ways of helping you feel calmer, brighter and happier, even before you get to your holiday.

 As a solution focused hypnotherapist and member of the Cornish business community one of the most common areas that people come to see me about is anxiety, and in particular stress at work.
 Workplace stress can manifest itself in a variety of different ways – not just in the office but also at home and socially.
 People who struggle with stress in the office may find themselves angrier than they'd like, struggling with sleep patterns, perhaps becoming more insular, or restricted in their thinking.

 Disproportionate stress is caused by negative thinking.
-Every negative thought we have ends up in what we call a “stress bucket.”
-As the levels in the bucket increase so our primitive responses work harder - they are just trying to help - but they can become less and less appropriate and actually make things worse until eventually we find ourselves struggling to keep on top of things.
+Every negative thought we have ends up in what I call a “stress bucket.”
+As the levels in the bucket increase so our primitive responses work harder.
+They are just trying to help but they can become less and less appropriate and actually make things worse until eventually we find ourselves struggling to keep on top of things.